ENV590/env590.github.io-fall22/docs/modules/M5-DERStorage.md

 * <a href="/docs/modules/readings/M5_gridmod.pdf" > 50 States of Grid Modernization </a>
 * <a href="/docs/modules/readings/M5_ElectES.pdf" > Overview of current development in electrical energy storage </a>

-For more information on LPs and the water heater example, please refer to the additional slides on linear programming linked below.
+For more information on LPs and the water heater/chemical solution example, please refer to the additional slides on linear programming linked below.
 You do not need to worry about the graphical solution since we will use computer solvers to solve our models.

 * <a href="/docs/modules/readings/M5_Additional_LP_Slides.pdf" > Intro to Linear Programming </a>

+* Instructions on how to get Google Colab set up on your machine available <a href="/docs/modules/codes/M5/colab" > here </a>.
+The script in Python created in the video is available in the [link](https://colab.research.google.com/drive/1PPme9yDW9Vcon8F9Oi-ku0dYMhau__2r?usp=sharing).
+You may also open the html version os the script <a href="/docs/modules/codes/M5_SimpleExamplePY.html" > here </a>.

+The script in R created in the video is available for download <a href="/docs/modules/codes/M5_SimpleExample.R" > here </a>.

 ## Topics for Discussion/Reflection